Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 Even though Draco hadn't told him anything more, he knew that the Slytherin Prince and Gryffindor Princess were still shagging.
-The late night arrivals, the unexplained marks on both of them, and the telltale blush that appeared on Granger's face every time she glanced at Draco were telling enough.
+The late-night arrivals, the unexplained marks on them both, and the pink blush that appeared on Granger's face every time she glanced at Draco were telling enough.

 "Have you come to terms with your feelings yet?"
 Blaise asked patiently, as if addressing a child.

 "I don't have any feelings for her," Draco muttered, casting his eyes downwards.

 "You know, I'm getting pretty tired of this," Blaise said, biting into his meal.